Great Smoky Mountains National Park Information

 September

-Flocks of migrating Broad-Winged Hawks may be seen from Clingman’s dome and Look Rock towers.
+Flocks of migrating Broad-Winged Hawks may be seen from Clingmans Dome and Look Rock towers.
 Wildflowers in bloom include Mountain Gentian, New York Ironweed and Wide-leaved Sunflower.
-September 15: Muntain Life Festival at OLconaluftee.
-Trees showing early autumn color include Sourwood, Pin Cherry, Flowering Dogwood and Yellow birch.
+Trees showing early autumn color include Sourwood, Pin Cherry, Flowering Dogwood and Yellow Birch.

 October

-During the first half of the month Fall colors will reach peak at the higher elevations.
+During the first half of the month, fall colors tend to reach peak at the higher elevations.
 Colors will reach peak at the lower elevations during the second half of the month.
 Bull elk are bugling.

 November